mistralai/client-python/README.md

 | -------------------- | -------------------- | -------------------- | -------------------- |
 | `api_key`            | http                 | HTTP Bearer          | `MISTRAL_API_KEY`    |

-To authenticate with the API the `null` parameter must be set when initializing the SDK client instance.
+To authenticate with the API the `api_key` parameter must be set when initializing the SDK client instance.
 For example:
 ```python
 from mistralai import Mistral
 import os